From a Brave Goodbye to a Bold Beginning: How a Teen’s Journey to Korea Sparked a Life of Language, Culture, and Global Impact

 Full Circle: Giving Back Through Language

 Today, Krystal is a seasoned translator, interpreter, and educator.
-But perhaps her most exciting project yet is The Workbook: Your English Learning Partner, a self-paced digital learning platform designed to empower non-native speakers with the real-world English skills they need to thrive.
+But perhaps her most exciting project yet is The Workbook: An English Learning App, a self-paced digital learning platform designed to empower non-native speakers with the real-world English skills they need to thrive.

 And it all started with a door slamming shut behind a teenager, eyes wide and heart open.